 Postal Code Map Ontario - Large

 For Canadian province Ontario, there are 5 postal code prefixes which are, KLMNP.
 Abbreviation used to address the province is ON.
 Addresses in Canada which begin with letter K, L, M, N, P are located within the Canadian province of Ontario.
 Each administrative division maintains its own postal code for mail delivery purposes.
-Having the correct code is essential to your mails delivery.
-Any postal address in Canada is categorised into two sections, where the initial segment represents the Forward Sortation Area while the other section represents the Local Delivery Unit.
+Having the correct code is essential to the delivery of your mail.
+Any postal address in Canada is categorized into two sections, where the initial segment represents the Forward Sortation Area while the other section represents the Local Delivery Unit.

 Countries, states, and provinces can be easily associated with cities that have postal codes.
 The postal code configuration is determined if the state, city, or territory has the right combination of the province identity, a numeral representing the Forward Sortation Area, and another alphabet denoting the subdivision (districts, or smaller cities).

 The format of sending mails within Canada includes few elements to be noted.
 Generally, any letter sent within Canada has the destination address on the center of its envelope, with a stamp, postal indicia, meter label, or frank mark on the top-right corner of the envelope to acknowledge payment of postage.
 A return address, although it is not required, can be put on the top-left corner or the back of the envelope in smaller type than the destination address.